Freedom of Information

 Access to Information includes all the information which the Trust is required to publish under the Information Commissioner’s revised Model Publication Scheme.
 The Guidance to Information document identifies what information is available through the Scheme.

 The Freedom of Information Act and Amendment Act (2003) recognises that as a member of the public you have the right to know how public services, such as the NHS, are organised and run, how much they cost, and how you can make complaints if you wish to.
 You have the right to know what services are being provided, the targets that are being set, the standards of service that are expected, and the results achieved.
 Sometimes, we may not be able to provide information requested, but will explain the reasons why.

-Any questions, comments or complaints about Worcester Hospitals NHS Trust Publication Scheme should be sent to The Chief Executive’s Office at the address above.
+Any questions, comments or complaints about our Publication Scheme should be sent to The Chief Executive’s Office at the address above.

 Re-use of Trust information

 Trust information can be requested under the Freedom of Information Act, however, providing access to information does not give an automatic right to re-use it.
 'Re-use' can include publishing information or issuing copies to the public.
 Examples might be private sector companies wanting to re-publish our documents on their website as part of a commercial service, or wanting to publish images in commercial publications.